casimp/pyxe/README.md

 Installation
 ------------

-Installing pyXε is easily done using pip<sup>1</sup>.
+Installing pyXe is easily done using pip.
 Assuming it is installed, just run the following from the command-line:

 ```
 pip install pyxe
 ```

-This command will download the latest version of pyXε from the Python Package Index and install it to your system.
+This command will download the latest version of pyXe from the Python Package Index and install it to your system.

 Alternatively, you can install from the distribution using the setup.py script.
 The source is stored in the GitHub repo, which can be browsed at: